wso2/docker-is/docker-compose/is-analytics/README.md

   2. Pull MySQL Docker image:
      ```
-     docker pull mysql:5.7.19
+     docker pull mysql:5.7.20
      ```

-  3. Download the latest Identity Server Docker resources release zip file from the [releases](https://github.com/wso2/docker-is/releases) page or clone this repository and switch to the latest tag.
+  3. Download the latest Identity Server Docker resources release zip file from the [releases](https://github.com/wso2/docker-is/releases) page or clone this repository to your local machine and switch to the latest tag.

+  > Note that the local copy of `docker-is` repository will be referred to as `[docker-is]` from this point onwards.

   4. Switch to the docker-compose/is-analytics folder:
      ```